 7-Eleven isn’t always the absolute cheapest option, but the value is excellent.
 As a general guide:

-For many travelers, a full meal from 7-Eleven comes in under ¥1,000, often cheaper than restaurants in major city centers.
+For most travelers, a full meal from 7-Eleven comes in under ¥1,000 — often cheaper than restaurants in major city centers.

 Tips to Enjoy 7-Eleven Like a Local 💡

-• Check the seasonal corner: Rotating flavors (sakura, sweet potato, chestnut, regional items) often show up here.
+- Check the seasonal corner: rotating flavors (sakura, sweet potato, chestnut, regional items) tend to show up here first.

-• Use in-store ATMs: Seven Bank ATMs support many foreign cards and offer English menus.
+- Use the in-store ATMs: Seven Bank ATMs support many foreign cards and offer English menus.

-• Look for regional products: Some items are exclusive to Hokkaido, Kansai, Okinawa, etc.
+- Look for regional products: some items are exclusive to Hokkaido, Kansai, Okinawa, and other regions.

-• Visit at different times: Morning for bread, lunch for bentos, late night for occasional discounts.
+- Visit at different times: mornings for bread, lunchtime for bentos, late nights for occasional discounts.

 Whether you’re visiting Japan for a week or staying long-term, 7-Eleven will quickly become part of your routine.
-It’s not just “fast food,” but a window into everyday Japanese life—from onigiri and oden to seasonal sweets and freshly brewed convenience-store coffee.
+It’s not just “fast food” — it’s a window into everyday Japanese life, from onigiri and oden to seasonal sweets and freshly brewed convenience-store coffee.